-- 1 THE CHAIRMAN: No, there had been an inability to obtain 2 a doctor from the team and he happened to be passing - 3 through Ward 6 doing something else. - 4 A. So he was almost a random, passing doctor who was asked 5 to perform this task, to give an anti-emetic, which of - 6 course surgical junior doctors spend an awful lot of 7 their time doing in adults.
-That's one of their role - their time doing in adults.
-That's one of their roles, - 8 to write up anti-emetics.
-And he just considered it - 9 presumably to be a routine thing that he was being asked 10 to do by the nurses. - 11 MR WOLFE: If I could be more precise about something that - 12 I've just said.
+- THE CHAIRMAN: No, there had been an inability to obtain - a doctor from the team and he happened to be passing - through Ward 6 doing something else. - $4\,$ $\,$ A. So he was almost a random, passing doctor who was asked - to perform this task, to give an anti-emetic, which of - course surgical junior doctors spend an awful lot of - their time doing in adults.
+That's one of their roles. - to write up anti-emetics.
+And he just considered it - presumably to be a routine thing that he was being asked - 1.0 to do by the nurses. - 11 MR WOLFE: If I could be more precise about something that - 12 I've just said.
 I think I suggested he carried out an - 13 examination, albeit I used the word "perfunctory".
-His - 14 actual evidence was that he thought an examination was 15 unnecessary when he gave evidence on 6 March.
-The - 16 impression certainly left with me -- and we can check - 17 the transcript on this -- he at least went through the - 18 rudiments of working out for himself that an anti-emetic - 19 was the proper approach.
-So perfunctory in all of those 20 senses. - 21 A. Yes. - 22 Q. Could I ask you this then: the other experts who have - 23 looked at this have said that, objectively, by that - 24 stage in the afternoon an electrolyte profile was - 25 something that should have been done --
+His - actual evidence was that he thought an examination was 14 - unnecessary when he gave evidence on 6 March.
+The 15 - 16 impression certainly left with me -- and we can check - 17 the transcript on this -- he at least went through the - rudiments of working out for himself that an anti-emetic 18 - was the proper approach.
+So perfunctory in all of those 19 - 20 senses. - 21 A. Yes - 22 O. Could I ask you this then: the other experts who have - 23 looked at this have said that, objectively, by that - 2.4 stage in the afternoon an electrolyte profile was - something that should have been done --25

-- 1 what should have happened rather than going to - 2 a surgical senior, but that wouldn't have been the - 3 procedure at the time, there or anywhere else. - 4~ Q. Just to be clear, you wouldn't necessarily expect this - doctor to be thinking, "Right, I need to get - electrolytes done", he should have realised that the vomiting was unacceptable and thought.
-"I need advice - from a senior colleague -- - 9 A. Yes. - - 10 Q. -- to work out what should be done next"? - 11 A. Yes.
+- what should have happened rather than going to - a surgical senior, but that wouldn't have been the - procedure at the time, there or anywhere else. - 4 Q. Just to be clear, you wouldn't necessarily expect this - doctor to be thinking, "Right, I need to get - electrolytes done", he should have realised that the - vomiting was unacceptable and thought, "I need advice - from a senior colleague -- - 10 Q. -- to work out what should be done next"? - 11 A. Yes.

 - 12 THE CHAIRMAN: One of the points that has concerned me over - 13 the last few weeks is that the nurses have insisted that - 14 the vomiting which Raychel endured was not really that - 15 unusual and that's one of their explanations for failing - 16 to raise more significant concerns at the time.
-If - 17 that's right then what they're saying is that - 18 it wouldn't be unusual for a child after a standard - 19 operation, in inverted commas, like this to be vomiting - 20 through the morning, through the afternoon and through - 21 the evening.
-While accepting that that can happen, - 22 surely that would be unusual? - 23 A. I think it's relatively unusual.
-You can have -- and some children do vomit unaccountably for no apparent - 25 reason for a long time after an operation.
+If that's right then what they're saying is that - it wouldn't be unusual for a child after a standard - 19 operation, in inverted commas, like this to be vomiting - 20 through the morning, through the afternoon and through - 21 the evening.
+While accepting that that can happen, 22 surely that would be unusual? - 23 A. I think it's relatively unusual.
+You can have -- and - some children do vomit unaccountably for no apparent 24 - 25 reason for a long time after an operation.
 But I would